samber/do/docs/docs/service-registration/eager-loading.md

 # Eager loading

-Eager loading initializes a resource as soon as the code is executed.
+Eager loading is a service registration mode where the value is created immediately, before it's provided to the injector — unlike [lazy loading](./lazy-loading.md), there's no provider function and no deferred instantiation.
+It initializes a resource as soon as the code is executed.

+Use eager loading for values that are already available at startup — configuration structs, parsed flags, or anything you construct yourself outside the DI container — and lazy loading for anything that needs a constructor with its own dependencies.

-## Inject service into DI container
+## Inject service into DI container {#inject-service-into-di-container}

 An eager service is simply initialized by you and then injected into the DI container.